Marodseg/confianza-animal-frontend/README.md

 ## Husky Git hooks

 **For the first time** run `npm run prepare` to install husky.
-After that, when you make a change to the source files, automatically it runs `npm run format` to format the code (if possible).
+After that, when you make a change to the source files, automatically it runs `lint` to reformat the code (if possible).
+Don't confuse this with the `prettier` command, which is used to format the code before committing.

 ## Code formatting